Skip to main content

 The New York Times created a beautiful, interactive website (it looked exceptionally sharp on my phone).
-The website attempts to explain what hurricane prediction maps are actually telling us, versus how people interpret hurricane prediction maps.
+The website attempts to explain what hurricane prediction maps tell us, versus how people interpret hurricane prediction maps.
 The website is at NYT, so you probably will hit a paywall if you have already viewed three stories on the NYT website in the last month.
 As such, I've included screenshots here.

 And this misinterpretation of the data changes human behavior, potentially making people feel safe than they really are.